hcfman/sbts-aru/README.md

 ```
 **Docker**

-You can build a docker image that runs localize_event.py as follows:
+You can build a docker image that runs localize_event.py as in the following example:

 ```
 docker build -t localize_event .